-Riding two point or half seat is useful for a number of reasons.
+Riding two-point or half seat is useful for a number of reasons.
 Western riders may wish to ride two -point when their horse is trotting faster than would be comfortable to sit.
-English riders will adopt a two point position when going over jumps and those riding in hunter shows may be required to show how they can ride two-point at both the trot and the canter.
-When you're learning to ride, it's a good way to learn to how to keep a secure leg position, increase balance, stretch your legs and ride with your heels down.
+English riders will adopt a two-point position when going over jumps and those riding in hunter shows may be required to show how they can ride two-point at both the trot and the canter.
+When you're learning to ride, it's a good way to learn how to keep a secure leg position, increase balance, stretch your legs, and ride with your heels down.

 Your knees will be slightly bent so you can flex with the movement of the horse.
 Keep your head up and your eyes forward.

 If you're not feeling completely secure, ask your instructor or coach to put a neck rope or strap on the horse, or a grab strap on the front of the saddle if there is no horn.
 This will give you a place to hang onto rather than holding on with the reins.
 You could also use the mane.
 Try holding the two-point position and only use the strap if you lose your balance.
 If you're having a hard time, your instructor may put your horse on the lunge line, allowing you to concentrate on your position without worrying about the reins and hurting your horse's mouth by inadvertently hanging on them.